nuejs/nue/packages/nuejs.org/docs/tutorial.md

 Content starts here...
 ```

-The front matter at the top provides metadata—title, description, date—that Nue uses to display the post.
+The front matter at the top provides metadata — title, description, date — that Nue uses to display the post.
 The Markdown below is the content itself.

 [image.bordered]
   small: /img/blog-content-editing.png